matthewPendergast/ecommerce-app/README.md

 A full-stack e-commerce application being built with React, Node, Express, and PostgreSQL.

-Users will be able to browse product listings, view details, add products to their cart, and securely checkout with user authentication.
+Features will include being able to browse product listings, view product details, add products to your cart, and securely checkout.

 ## Roadmap